How to be Successful as a Micro-Entrepreneurial Video Publisher

 Other software: You may also consider screen capture software and presentation software for some types of videos (such as instructional videos where you need to guide viewers step-by-step through a process, such as filling out a form on your computer screen).
 You can find some great screen capture software at Camtasia and at Movavi.
-There is also a free version of Camtasia called CamStudio.

 How to create your video

 To create your videos, stick to these steps:

 Research your market and competitors.